ndsev/zserio/doc/ZserioLanguageOverview.md

 - enumeration types
 - bitmask types
 - compound types which contain integer types, enumeration, bitmask types or inner packable arrays
+- all union types (even if do not contain any packable fields because selector is always packable integer type)

 **Example**
 ```